cloudmesh/cloudmesh-manual/docs/_sources/installation/install-generic.rst.txt

                      # terminal and execute the next commands in the new terminal
     cms init

-Please note that the cloudmesh installer uses by default https.
-It can also use ssh and you would than use the following instead:
+Please note that the cloudmesh installer uses by default HTTPS.
+It can also use ssh and you would then use the following instead:

 .. code-block:: bash